 With every employee presentation, they want to find out how the organization will benefit.
 Chart a clear path between the topic of your presentation and how the organization will benefit.

-For example, if you’re presenting on a digital marketing approach, you need to articulate how the company will receive value given that digital initiatives are hard to quantify regarding ROI compared to traditional media.
+For example, suppose you’re presenting on a digital marketing approach.
+In that case, you need to articulate how the company will receive value, given that digital initiatives are hard to quantify regarding ROI compared to traditional media.

 How will the firm know if it is making traction with the target audience?
 When your boss can see a clear benefit, then your presentation leaves an impression.